chibi150cm/chibi150cm/README.md

 - 👋 Hi, I’m @chibi150cm
-- 👀 I’m interested in anime and japan things.
+- 👀 I’m interested in anime and weird things.
 - 🌱 I’m currently learning programación perroooooooo
-- 💞️ I’m looking to collaborate on IDK
-- 📫 How to reach me, no, you can't reach me.
+- 📫 How to reach me? no, you can't reach me.
+I'm hiding from you.
-- 😄 Pronouns: She/her
+- 😄 Pronouns: She/her, but idc
 - ⚡ Fun fact: I'm meowmeow u

 <!---